Bronya-Rand/reimagined-couscous/chars/[HSR] Seele/README.md

 - [PygmalionAI/pygmalion-7b](https://huggingface.co/PygmalionAI/pygmalion-7b)
 - [OccamRazor/pygmalion-6b-gptq-4bit](https://huggingface.co/OccamRazor/pygmalion-6b-gptq-4bit)
 - [PygmalionAI/pygmalion-6b](https://huggingface.co/PygmalionAI/pygmalion-6b)

-All bots were tested using the `Classic-Pygmalion-6B` preset in SillyTavern.
+- meta-llama/Llama-2-13B (Chat)
+- meta-llama/Llama-2-7B (Chat)

-> 7B is a bit better for Seele but 6B and 13B still feels more like her.
+> Pyg 7B is a bit better for Seele but Pyg 6B and 13B still feels more like her.
 As before, 7B is listed here as a tested model but your mileage may vary with her on 7B.

 ## About the Card
 > Honkai: Star Rail spoilers ahead.
 You have been warned.